When you live in one place for a long time, you establish a lot of friends and acquaintances.

 Wherever you happen to be — in line at the post office, at the grocery store, or at a concert, start a conversation with someone around you.

-Have a few conversation starters handy so you always have something to say to kick off a conversation.
+Have a few conversation starters handy so you always have something to say to kick off a chat.

 Yes, this might be uncomfortable at first, but if the other person is friendly and responsive, it might be the beginning of an interesting connection.